 Located just a few blocks from the Old Port area, the Black Elephant Hostel calls Hampshire Street home.
 It’s housed in an old building with a funky mural hugging the outside of the first floor.
 On their website it says they have limited on street parking, however upon my arrival that parking was full and was only 2 hour parking.
 I found that a little frustrating, and ended up putting my car in a parking garage that I found a bit pricey for a small city.

 On the inside, guests will find an amazingly decorated common room with bright colors and shag rugs.
 I was a big fan of the paintings on the walls featuring characters from Wes Anderson movies – The Fantastic Mr. Fox, The Grand Budapest Hotel, and Moonrise Kingdom.
 With over 20 different types of wallpaper throughout the hostel, and the other little surprises (look up when going down the stairs) it’s clear that great detail went into the interior design and overall vibe.

 The only thing I found to be a bit of a let down was the lack of hostel events.
 I’ve never stayed at a hostel that didn’t hold at least a few events throughout the week.
 With plenty of things to do, see, and no end to the delicious restaurants and lively bars in Portland, Maine I was surprised that the Black Elephant Hostel didn’t have any events.
 Regardless, my stay there was seamless and affordable.
 I will definitely be staying there again the next time I’m in Portland.

-Day 1 - Explore Portland's Old Port
+A weekend in Portland Maine: Day 1 – Explore Portland’s Old Port